ansible/ansible/docs/docsite/rst/intro_getting_started.rst

 .. code-block:: bash

-   $ ansible all -a "/bin/echo hello"
+   $ ansible -i ~/ansible/hosts all -a "/bin/echo hello"

 Congratulations!
 You've just contacted your nodes with Ansible.
 It's soon going to be time to: read about some more real-world cases in :doc:`intro_adhoc`,